unmannedlab/Colosseum/docs/settings.md

 ```

 ## Recording
 The recording feature allows you to record data such as position, orientation, velocity along with the captured image at specified intervals.
 You can start recording by pressing red Record button on lower right or the R key.
-The data is stored in the `Documents\AirSim` folder (or the folder specified using `Folder`), in a time stamped subfolder for each recording session, as tab separated file.
+The data is stored in the `Documents\Colosseum` folder (or the folder specified using `Folder`), in a time stamped subfolder for each recording session, as tab separated file.

 * `RecordInterval`: specifies minimal interval in seconds between capturing two images.
 * `RecordOnMove`: specifies that do not record frame if there was vehicle's position or orientation hasn't changed.
 * `Folder`: Parent folder where timestamped subfolder with recordings are created.
 Absolute path of the directory must be specified.
-If not used, then `Documents/AirSim` folder will be used.
+If not used, then `Documents/Colosseum` folder will be used.
 E.g. `"Folder": "/home/<user>/Documents"`
 * `Enabled`: Whether Recording should start from the beginning itself, setting to `true` will start recording automatically when the simulation starts.
 By default, it's set to `false`
 * `Cameras`: this element controls which cameras are used to capture images.
 By default scene image from camera 0 is recorded as compressed png format.
 This setting is json array so you can specify multiple cameras to capture images, each with potentially different [image types](settings.md#image-capture-settings).
     * When `PixelsAsFloat` is true, image is saved as [pfm](pfm.md) file instead of png file.